Requesting data

 yarn add --dev babel-plugin-relay@^1.6.0 graphql-fetch-schema@^0.8.0 relay-compiler@^1.6.0

-Also add the following scripts to your package.json:
+Also add the following `scripts` to your `package.json`:

-"relay-compile": "relay-compiler --schema schema.graphql --src src",
+"relay-compile": "relay-compiler --schema schem a.graphql --src src",

 "relay-watch": "yarn run relay-compile -- --watch",